 Linux Malware Detect –or LMD, for short– is another renowned antivirus for Linux systems, specifically designed around the threats usually found on hosted environments.
 Like many other tools that can detect malware and rootkits, LMD uses a signature database to find any malicious running code and quickly terminate it.

 LMD doesn’t limit itself to its own signature database.
 It can leverage ClamAV and Team Cymru’s databases to find even more viruses.
 To populate its database, LMD captures threat data from network edge intrusion detection systems.
 By doing this, it is capable of generating new signatures for malware that is being actively used in attacks.

 LMD can be used through the “maldet” command line.
 The tool is specially made for Linux platforms and can easily search through Linux servers.

-Radare2 (R2) is a framework for analyzing binaries and doing reverse-engineering with excellent detection abilities.
-It can detect malformed binaries, giving the user the tools to manage them, neutralizing potential threats.
+Radare2 (R2) is a framework for analyzing binaries and doing reverse engineering with excellent detection abilities.
+It can detect malformed binaries, giving the user the tools to manage them, and neutralizing potential threats.
 It utilizes sdb, which is a NoSQL database.
 Software security researchers and software developers prefer this tool for its excellent data presentation ability.

 One of the outstanding features of Radare2 is that the user is not forced to use the command line to accomplish tasks such as static/dynamic analysis and software exploitation.
 It is recommended for any type of research on binary data.